Energizing Foods for Lupus

 It is a pretty well-known concept — you are what you eat.
 Eat processed, greasy, or fast foods and you will probably compromise your health in some way.

-With lupus, I believe that is 100 percent truth.
+With lupus, I believe that is 100 percent true.
 There are numerous foods you can eat to help in your goal of increasing energy levels and your chances of facing the day with more energy and less discomfort.

-After a lot of research into improving my eating habits, I have found certain foods better at providing that energy.
+After a lot of research into improving my eating habits, I have found certain foods are better at providing that energy.

-- Smoothies: Try adding a touch of fresh mint to any fruit based or chocolate almond milk smoothie.
+- Smoothies: Try adding a touch of fresh mint to any fruit-based or chocolate almond milk smoothie.
 Fresh mint is loaded with natural antiviral medicinal agents.
-Add ginger powder to a yogurt or almond milk based smoothie for its anti-inflammatory benefits.
+Add ginger powder to a yogurt or almond milk-based smoothie for its anti-inflammatory benefits.
 Cranberry juice can reduce the bacteria traveling throughout your bloodstream and is said to cleanse the body and arteries of things that can lead to infection.